thavlik/doom-gameplay-dataset/README.md

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.

 ## Downloading
-You can either use `download.py` or you can grab it from S3 directly:
+Grab it from the S3 bucket directly:
 ```
 mkdir doom-gameplay-dataset
 cd doom-gameplay-dataset